hanishkvc/prgs-rustland-tester-fuzzerk/README.md

 at that time, so that it is easier for debugging and fixing the issue wrt the prg script file.

+Simplify fuzzers and their chains by removing fuzzchainimmut and making fuzzchain (mutable) more flexible, interms of being able to add the same fuzzer multiple times as well as explicitly setting the step to use wrt a fuzzchain.get.

 ### TODO